PaulBernier/factom-storage/doc/factom-storage.md

 * filename: original filename.
 Used when recovering the file.
 * size: size of the file.
 Mostly indicative, used as an extra validation check.
 * file hash: sha512 of the file.
-* publicKey: EdDSA ed25519 public key corresponding to the private key used to sign the file and all the parts.
+* publicKey: raw ed25519 public key corresponding to the private key used to sign the file and all the parts.
-* signature: ed25519 signature of the whole file.
+* signature: signature of the whole file.

 ### Content